tinialabs/next-theme-novela-tw/README.md

 ### Changing styles

-Novela allows you to change the default theme styling by updating the [theme-ui](https://theme-ui.com/) values.
+Novela allows you to change the default theme styling by updating the `theme-tw` which is based on [theme-ur](https://theme-ui.com/) specification.
 If you're familiar with Styled Components or Emotion it's the same as adapting the theme you pass to `ThemeProvider`.

 ### Using images